lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Follow these instructions based on [Microsoft Instructions](https://learn.microsoft.com/en-us/windows/wsl/install).

 First check that Windows Subsystem for Linux is ticked in Windows Features as per below.
-Open this by searching for `Turn Windows features on or off.` (this may be deprecated)
+Open this by searching for `Turn Windows features on or off.` (this may be deprecated in more recent Windows builds)

 ![Alt text](/images/image.png)